 - This should work better than previous solutions from GSIs, but hardware offloading is likely unavailable even if turned on.

-- Launcher3 UI / UX fixes and inclusion of ThemePicker (thanks to ProtonAOSP)
+- Launcher3 fixes and ThemePicker

 - Fix for calling account selection automatically resetting when a third-party calling app is in use, such as jmp.chat